brownnicholasj/company_roster/README.md

 ## Description

-- This note taking application will allow a user to create and store notes with a title and body.
-The application stores the information in a database so information an be stored over a period of time, so the user can keep notes for a longer period of time.
+- This Company Rost CLI application will allow the user to manage their Employees, Roles and Departments.
-- The technology used for this application are: node, javascript, express (npm), file structure (node), path (node) bootstrap styling, fontawesome (html images)
+- The technology used for this application are: node, javascript, mysql (npm), inquirer (npm), chalk (npm), asciiart-logo (npm), console.table (npm)
-- The biggest challenge I had understanding how to handle static files within express.
-Once I found the required use, everything else seemed to work pretty easily.
+- The biggest challenge within this project was organizing the code and having a reliable pattern to store the code as, once I landed on one that worked for me, the solution came together pretty quickly.

 ## Table of Contents